pnp/sp-dev-fx-webparts/samples/react-accordion-section/README.md

 1.4|July 10, 2020|Upgraded to SPFx 1.10.
-1.5|September 1, 2020|Adds ability to click on expanded section headers to collapse accordions 1.6|September 2, 2020|Added Web Part Title, and ability to expand multiple sections
+1.5|September 1, 2020|Adds ability to click on expanded section headers to collapse accordions 1.6|September 2, 2020|Added Web Part Title, and ability to expand multiple sections 1.7|January 5, 2021|Fixed web part title style to be consistent with first-party web parts; updated other dependencies

 ## Disclaimer